Home

 So, the explanation of titanium density comes from the way atoms are arranged together when forming different pieces of material.
 And this is directly related to the structure of electrons layers that surround the neutrons and protons of the atom.

-Protons and neutrons make the atom nucleus which is surrounded by electrons which form the electron cloud.
-The electrons are positioned in this cloud at different distances from the nuclei, which are usually called shells or energy levels.
+Protons and neutrons make the atom nucleus which is surrounded by electrons which form a kind of electron cloud.
+The electrons are positioned in this cloud at different distances from the nuclei, in layers which are usually called shells or energy levels.
 Only the outermost shell of the titanium element is interesting for explaining titanium density.

 A simplified form of describing the electron distribution of the titanium element is that is has four layers containing, 2, 8, 10, and respectively 2 electrons each.
 Iron has also four layers containing 2, 8, 14 and 2 electrons.
 Not that much of a difference, isn’t it?